PROGRAM

 The Earth as a Wayfinder

-We are excited to announce Sustaining the Otherwise: The Earth as a Wayfinder, an experimental research forum curated by Amal Alhaag and Selene Wendt.
-Taking place September 19-20, 2024, at Lusaka Contemporary Art Center (LuCAC), this two-day event is designed to foster meaningful dialogues around restitution, with particular emphasis on the importance of transformative ecosystems.
+This two-day program was was developed as an experimental research forum designed to foster meaningful dialogues around restitution, with particular emphasis on the importance of transformative ecosystems.

 Read more...